jmlsf/test-book-2/README.md

 In advanced optimization mode, the Google Closure Compiler alters symbols in javascript code in order to get maximum minification.
 This is apparently important because the generated cljs code creates incredibly long function names.

 Here's the problem.
-If you access a javascript library like this: `js/LibraryObject.method`, Closure Compiler will come around an minify those symbols and then you'll get a runtime error message like "Cannot read property 'q29' of null".
+If you access a javascript library like this: `(.method LibraryObject),` Closure Compiler will come around an minify the `method` symbol and then you'll get a runtime error message like "Cannot read property 'q29' of null".
 Why?
-Because Closure Compiler doesn't optimize the external library but it _does_ optimize the cljs code. \(Note, theoretically some javascript libraries are safe to be run through closure advanced optimizations, but in practice, it seems like virtually nothing you'll want to use is.\)
+Because Closure Compiler doesn't optimize the external library but it _does_ optimize the cljs code.

+1. Note: theoretically some javascript libraries are safe to be run through closure advanced optimizations, but in practice, it seems like virtually nothing you'll want to use is.
+2. Note: automated e

 ### The "externs" file and cljsjs

 The traditional solution is to create an "externs" file that contain symbols the Closure Compiler should _not_ alter.
 Note, this affects compilation not of the external library, but of the cljs code. \(This was initially confusing to me because the externs feel "attached" to the foreign library.\) So when you write `js/LibraryObject.method`, the `LibaryObject.method` symbol in the compiled cljs code will remain untouched by the advanced optimizer, provided that it is properly declared in the extern files.
+There is a feature called

 The [cljsjs project](https://github.com/cljsjs/packages) has a bunch of libraries that other people have created externs for.
 These packages also contain `deps.cljs` files, which are little pieces of metadata that instruct the compiler how to load the javascript code and enable you to use a normal namespace when accessing the library \(e.g. `react/createElement`\).